purduesigbots/pros-docs/v5/okapi/api/chassis/controller/chassis-controller-factory.rst

- itopRightMotor      The top right motor. ibottomRightMotor   The bottom right motor. ibottomLeftMotor    The bottom left motor. igearset            The internal gearset used in all the drive motors. iscales             See `ChassisScales <chassis-scales.html>`_ docs.
+ itopRightMotor      The top right motor. ibottomRightMotor   The bottom right motor. ibottomLeftMotor    The bottom left motor. igearset            The internal `gearset <../../device/motor/abstract-abstract-motor.html>`_ used in all the drive motors. iscales             See `ChassisScales <chassis-scales.html>`_ docs.
 =================== ===================================================================